Linguistics

 Eugene, Oregon 97403-1290

-We offer a major or minor in Linguistics that combines coursework in the discipline with language courses from at least two languages other than your first language.
+We offer a major and a minor in Linguistics.
+These combine linguistic coursework with language courses.
 We also offer a minor in Interdisciplinary Cognitive Science and provide special emphasis courses for the Data Science major.
-As an interdisciplinary field, Linguistics combines well with majors or minors from a variety of other disciplines from Romance Languages to Data Science, Psychology to Computer Science, and Sociology to Communication Disorders and Sciences, to name but a few.
+As an interdisciplinary field, Linguistics combines well with majors or minors from a variety of other disciplines — from Romance Languages to Data Science, Psychology to Computer Science, and Sociology to Communication Disorders and Sciences, to name but a few.

 Students can also earn a certificate in Second Language Acquisition and Teaching (SLAT) as a starting point for careers in language teaching.